microsoft/azure-pipelines-extensions/README.md

 ## How to Build

-    - Ensure you have instilled the node.js
+    - Ensure you have installed the node.js
     - gulp build
     - gulp test